RaffaelePumpo/RaffaelePumpo/README.md

 I'm a Robotics engineering student at Ecole Centrale de Nantes and University of Genoa.

-* 🌍  I'm based in Nantes, France
+* 🌍  I'm based in Antibes, France
 * ✉️  You can contact me at [raffipumpo01@gmail.com](mailto:raffipumpo01@gmail.com)

 ### Skills